ericleasemorgan/reader/README.md

 # Distant Reader

-The Distant Reader is a high performance computing (HPC) system which takes an almost arbitrary amount of unstdructured data (text) as input and outputs a set of structured data for analysis -- "reading".
+The Distant Reader is a high performance computing (HPC) system which takes an almost arbitrary amount of unstructured data (text) as input and outputs a set of structured data for analysis -- "reading".

 As an HPC, the Distant Reader is not a single computer program but instead a suite of softare comprised of many individual scripts and applications.
 Personally, I see the scripts and applications akin to collection of poems used to make the output of human expression more cogent.
 Really.
 Seroiusly.